Correlation-Assisted Quantized Charge Pumping: Appendix B: Hartree Fock for Weakly Interacting Regime

 In the Hartree-Fock approximation, the Hamiltonian is approximately transformed back into the non-interacting basis by decoupling the quartic interaction terms into sums of quadratic terms:

 The first summation is the Hartree term, $\hat{H}_{H}$, while the second summation is the Fock term, $\hat{H}_{F}$.

-At half-filling, the system exhibits particle hole symmetry.
-AB sublattice symmetry ensures that each orbital in the bulk is near half-filling.
-The interaction we employ preserves particle hole symmetry, so in the presence of weak interaction, this orbital half-filling condition should roughly hold.
+At half-filling, the system exhibits particle-hole symmetry.
+For OBC systems, AB sublattice symmetry ensures that each orbital in the bulk is near half-filling.
+The interaction we employ preserves particle-hole symmetry, so in the presence of weak interaction, this orbital half-filling condition should roughly hold.
 Thus, we expect that $\langle \hat{n}^{a,b}_j \rangle \approx \frac{1}{2}$ in the bulk for small $V$.
 This means that, in the thermodynamic limit, the Hartree term can be approximated to good accuracy as

 Since particle number is conserved, this quantity commutes with the Hamiltonian, and thus just adds a constant shift to the chemical potential.

 Moreover, for large systems, we expect the bulk to behave in roughly translationally invariant fashion, so that terms of the form $\langle \hat{a}_j \hat{b}^{\dag}_{j +1}\rangle$ and $\langle \hat{a}^{\dag}_{j+1} \hat{b}_{j}\rangle$ are approximately independent of site $j$.
 This assumption allows us to drastically simplify the Fock term, and as a result the Hamiltonian.